dads2busy/dads2busy.github.io/remotemount/_posts/2015-10-21-mountthisssh.md

     #!/bin/bash -ex
     # MountThisSSH - Remote Mount (sshfs)
     # creates mount folder and mounts the remote filesystem
+    # created by Aaron D. Schroeder as an enhanced version of a script originally created by Brett Terpstra.

     rmount() {
       if [[ $(df | grep $1 | wc -l) -eq 0 ]]; then